Bird watching in Malaga

 The Torcal de Antequera

 The Torcal is the most impressive karst formation in Europe.
 A not to be missed birding hotspot for Blue rock Thrush, Black-eared Wheatear, Rock Bunting and Rock Sparrow.
-It's been Álvaro's local patch and he'll share with you the wonders of this rocky labyrinth!
+It's been Álvaro's local patch a few years ago and he'll share with you the wonders of this rocky labyrinth!
 More info for birding at El Torcal.

 Fuente de Piedra lagoon

 Fuente de Piedra is the biggest salty lagoon in Andalucia and the 2nd biggest flamingo colony in Europe.
+Great birds to see in spring are White-headed duck, Lesser Flamingo, Black-winged Stilt and Red Crested Pochard.
+The surrounding farmlands make an important Common Crane winter colony, whereas Little Bustard and Calandra Lark can be seen regularly.
+But please be aware bird sights rely very much on actual water levels, so ask before you come!
 More info about birding at the laguna Fuente de Piedra.

 Ronda, Grazalema and Sierra de las Nieves